 The scenery is spectacular, but if you’re a foodie you’ll find it impossible to take your eyes off all the delicious food found throughout the Cradle Coast.

 Truffle hunting isn’t something you come across every day.
 The tasting room at The Truffledore is open to the public for tastings and café style truffle lunches year round (except May and September), but from June to August you can unearth your own piece of ‘black gold’ on one of their famous truffle hunts!

 Between Sheffield and Deloraine keep your eyes peeled for Ashgrove Cheese, Christmas Hills Raspberry Farm and Van Diemens Land Creamery.
 And a little closer to Launceston is the wonderful Hazelbrae Hazelnut Farm and their exceptional lazy lunches.
-All are conveniently located within minutes of each other – food crawl anyone?
+All are conveniently located within 20 minutes of each other – food crawl anyone?

 If you enjoy the odd tipple then you must visit Hellyers Road Distillery near Burnie, Western Tiers Distillery in historic Westerway, or Southern Wild Distillery in Devonport.
 Hellyers has a magnificent range of whiskies, while Southern Wild create truly innovative gins using 100% Tasmanian grown ingredients like saffron and pepperberry.
 Western Tiers Distillery cover both gin and whisky, offering a real point of difference with their ultra-pure water, sourced direct from the Tasmanian highlands.

-Barringwood Estate near Sheffield is excellent for a bottle of sparkling wine, and beer lovers will find it hard to leave the hoppy heaven that is Seven Sheds Brewery in Railton, or the cute and quirky Buttons Brew Pub in Ulverstone (great for meals as well!).
+Beer lovers will find it hard to leave the hoppy heaven that is Seven Sheds Brewery in Railton, or the cute and quirky Buttons Brew Pub in Ulverstone (great for meals as well!).

 For fresh and locally grown fruit and vegetables and a chance to meet the makers, visit the Burnie Farmer’s Market on the 1st and 3rd Saturday of every month.